nausicaan/alc/README.md

 - SOT: Location of your *source of truth* file
 - SHORT: https://
-- VAULT: Location to store files
+- VAULT: Location to store downloaded files
 - URL: ALC root domain
+- TEMP: Location of files created for temporary use

 ```console
 - name: Discover what needs to be downloaded